August 20th, 2024

 There's no reason SQL databases couldn't support nested data.
 Postgres sort of does already via JSON fields.
 But it feels like you have to fight the database to do it.

-By @jamesblonde - about 2 months
+By @jamesblonde - 3 months

 Prof Murat is calling for examples of how LLMs can help make DBs more usable.